5 Safe Cardio Exercises You Should Do During Pregnancy

 Image: Shutterstock

-Walking for 20-30 minutes a day is sufficient to improve stamina, maintain endurance, and strengthen your body (4) (5).
+Walking during pregnancy for 20-30 minutes a day is sufficient to improve stamina, maintain endurance, and strengthen your body (4) (5).
 You can also use this time to listen to your favorite music and have some time for yourself.
 You can try following these steps:

 • Start with a five-minute brisk walk (make sure not to exert yourself).